Database Diagram (ERD) Design Tool for SQL Server

 The Adding an arbitrary image to a diagram feature allows you to add additional visual information to the diagram area, such as a diagram sketch, or draft.

-Searching text on the Database Diagram
+Searching text on a diagram

 stored routine parameters, etc.).
 Search can also be performed in the stamp company name and project name fields, notes, relation comments, and container names.